bright/new-www/content/blog/2021-05-19-what-are-the-stages-of-app-development.md

 * Software development companies often conduct workshops with the client to discuss the idea and its potential.
 * This stage helps to answer another big question – how much would my app cost?
 If the idea is too expensive to develop, you can modify it or even just give up on it.
 * Ideation is a significant time for product designers.
 During workshops with the client, designers can better understand the whole solution.
 This brings us to the Prototyping phase.
+* This is a great moment to establish first goals that will help you to measure in the future if you app is a success.
+However, these goals might change.
+While you are getting to know the industry, you might better understand what you need to succeed.

 ## App Prototyping